brikis98/yevgeniy-brikman-homepage/_posts/2013-11-24-play-scala-and-iteratees-vs-nodejs.md

 should now see the message "Hello!".
 If you send some messages from the webpage, they should show up in your Play console.

 Not bad, right?
-The main take aways are:
+The main takeaways are:

 1. Use the `WebSocket.using` method to define an `Action` that can accept WebSocket connections